ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_27_GlobalSeaSurfaceSalinitytrends.md

 Publication sources:
 --------------------
-Please list any publications that describe, explain or use this figure.

 - Durack, Paul J., Susan E. Wijffels, 2010: Fifty-Year Trends in Global Ocean Salinities and Their Relationship to Broad-Scale Warming.
 J. Climate, 23, 4342–4362.